accessibilitywars/zaw2/content/builds/alac-power-mechanist.md

   - Cilantro Lime Sous-Vide Steak (Power/Ferocity)
   - Superior Sharpening Stone (Power)

-[^1]You want to swap out Berserker's gear for Diviner's until you have above 20% boon duration while maintaining at least 45% critical chance.
+[^1]: You want to swap out Berserker's gear for Diviner's until you have above 20% boon duration while maintaining at least 45% critical chance.
 I recommend swapping an Amulet and 2 Rings for highest cost effectiveness, but this can be done in a variety of ways.

 ## Build